-And if there is how will I know?
+And if there is how will I know if they are The One?
 And what if I’m wrong?
 And what if there’s really two or three or…

 They just know.